 Step 3 – Setup CraftBeerPi

 This guide will assume you have CraftBeerPi installed.
-If not, check out our Automated Brewery guide to get started.
-Only the last version of CBP has the fermentation controller option, so you need to make sure you are using the latest version.
+If not, check out our Getting Started – Brewing with Raspberry Pi guide to get started.
+Only the latest version CraftBeerPi 2.2 has the fermentation controller option, so you need to make sure you are using the latest version.
 If you need to update, get to the installation folder of your CraftBeerPi and do;

 You can start with adding your DS18B20 temperature sensor.